ljpernic/ho-minti-society/content/pages/contact.md

 # Contact Us

-This is filler text!

-Have questions?
+Have questions or comments?
 Contact us using the form below!
-We can also be reached at homintisociety@gmail.com.